Home / SMSFs / SMSF investing / SMSF returns are competitive with large funds

 Size matters, up to a point

-Around 11% of the SMSFs in the study had less than $200,000 in assets, which dragged down the overall performance of the sector.
+While the latest Report didn’t look at the size of SMSFs, the previous report did.
+It found around 11% of the SMSFs in the study had less than $200,000 in assets, which dragged down the overall performance of the sector.
 Small funds tend to have a higher allocation to cash and less ability to optimally diversify their investments.
-Previous iterations of this Report found high levels of cash and too little or too much diversification reduced returns.
+Previous iterations of this Report also found high levels of cash and too little or too much diversification reduced returns.

-This adds further weight to earlier research by Rice Warner that found SMSFs with balances of $200,000 or more were cost-effective compared with industry and retail super funds.
+This added further weight to earlier research by Rice Warner that found SMSFs with balances of $200,000 or more were cost-effective compared with industry and retail super funds.

 SMSFs meet and beat large funds over five years

-One-year returns are interesting, but we all know that superannuation is a long-term investment.
+One-year returns are interesting, but we all know that super is a long-term investment.

-As the University of Adelaide has been conducting its research on SMSF performance since 201617, it now has annualised rates of return for rolling five-year periods to June 2021, 2022 and 2023.
-For this comparison, the researchers used mean (average) returns, not median returns, and removed outlier funds at the top and bottom of the SMSF and APRA samples.
+As the University of Adelaide has been conducting its research on SMSF performance since 201617, it now has annualised rates of return for multiple rolling five-year periods to June 2024.
+For this comparison, the researchers used average returns, not median returns, and removed outlier funds at the top and bottom of the SMSF and APRA samples.

-As you can see in the table below, SMFSs outperformed APRA funds on an annualised basis over each of these five-year periods by between 0.3% and 1.3%.
+As you can see in the table below, SMSFs outperformed APRA funds on an annualised basis over rolling five-year periods to June 2022, 2023 and 2024 by between 1.1% and 1.3%.

 The bottom line